harentius/blog-bundle/README.md

 ];
 ```
 *Please note that HarentiusBlogBundle can provide default configuration for other bundles.
-To make this work, HarentiusBlogBundle should be registered before other bundles*
+To make this work, HarentiusBlogBundle should be registered before other bundles
+HarentiusBlogBundle also has default security config.
+So please make sure it does not conflict with your app config or skip using it*

 3) Include routes:
 ```yml